 First of all, make sure you do your homework when it comes to truck insurance companies since their rates are constantly changing.
 The next thing to do is to ensure your truck is in top condition and all regulations and records are maintained.
 An out-of-service violation immediately increases how much you spend on your truck insurance.

-If you can, pay the full amount for the log truck insurance in one go since this might mean saving anywhere between 5-10% on your policy cost.
+Pay the full amount for the log truck insurance in one go since this means saving anywhere between 5-10% on your policy cost.
 Also, make sure you get all the discounts you are entitled to, such as having a deer guard or a written safety program.

 Lastly, like any other policy, you can also lower your premium for log truck insurance by maintaining and raising your credit with your insurance provider.

 At the end of the day, you want to make sure you get yourself a log truck insurance policy that gets you the most protection against damages and liabilities, and that too, from a reliable insurance company that understands the tricky bits associated with log truck insurance.